justinhwbhang/prework-study-guide/README.md

 ## Description

-This Prework Study Guide was created for boot camp students who were going through the Prework.
-It contains notes on HTML, CSS, Git, and JavaScript.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?